6.1 Duty to conduct Section 47 (s47) Enquiries

 If a Section 47 enquiry is initiated it can only be done as an outcome of a Strategy Meeting/ Discussion.

-If not already in progress, a core assessment must be commenced whenever a s47 enquiry is initiated.
-The core assessment framework will be the means of gathering and analysing information for the enquiry (see Section 5: Referral and Assessment).
-The conclusions and recommendations of the enquiry should inform the core assessment.
+If not already in progress, an assessment must be commenced whenever a s47 enquiry is initiated.
+The assessment framework will be the means of gathering and analysing information for the enquiry (see Section 5: Referral and Assessment).
+The conclusions and recommendations of the enquiry should inform the assessment.

 The table provides a non-exhaustive list of examples of evidence which would suggest a referral met the threshold for an immediate S47 investigation or whether staff should proceed with a S17 assessment of a child in need.